rust-embedded/rust-raspberrypi-OS-tutorials/12_integrated_testing/README.md

 of annotating functions with `#[test]`, the `#[test_case]` attribute must be used.
 Additionally, we need to write a `test_runner` function, which is supposed to execute all the functions annotated with `#[test_case]`.
 This is barely enough to get `Unit Tests` running, though.
-There will be some more challenges that need solving for getting `Integration Tests` running as well.
+There will be some more challenges that need be solved for getting `Integration Tests` running as well.

 Please note that for automation purposes, all testing will be done in `QEMU` and not on real hardware.